East Kazakhstan Regional Mäslihat: Secretary

-The Mäslihat elects its Secretary in the first session by an open or secret voting if he or she receives majority of votes.
-The Secretary is an official who's accountable to the mäslihat and exercises powers in accordance with the Law and regulations.
-Candidates for the post of Mäslihat are nominated by members and aren't limited.
-If more than two were nominated for the post of Secretary and none of them reached the required number of votes, a second vote is held for two candidates, received the most votes.
-If, during the second vote, none of the candidates received more than half of the votes of the total number of deputies, then a re-election is held.
+The Secretary is an official who is accountable to the Mäslihat and exercises powers in accordance with the Law and regulations.
+The Mäslihat elects its Secretary in the first session by open or secret voting if the candidate receives a majority of votes.
+Candidates for the post of Secretary are nominated by members without limit.
+If more than two candidates are nominated and none reaches the required number of votes, a second vote is held for the two candidates who received the most votes.
+If, during the second vote, neither candidate receives more than half of the votes of the total number of deputies, a re-election is held.